psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 = Does this plugin require Nginx? =

 Yes.
 NPP is designed exclusively for Nginx web servers running on Linux.
-It does not work on Apache, shared hosting, or environments where `shell_exec` is disabled.
+It does not work on Apache, shared hosting, or environments where `shell_exec` and `exec` are disabled.

 = Does it require the ngx_cache_purge Nginx module? =